 - the highest prescribing rates are in areas with greatest social deprivation

-There were also some encouraging findings, such as a recent fall in the number of prescriptions being given for opioid painkillers and tranquillisers, but dependence and withdrawal symptoms continue to be a problem with these drugs.
+There were also some encouraging findings, such as a recent fall in the number of prescriptions being given for opioid painkillers and tranquillisers, but dependence and withdrawal symptoms can be a problem with these drugs.

 The review recommends better monitoring and support of patients taking prescribed medicines.
 It also calls for a national patient helpline to be set up.